duhaalazzam/reading-notes/class-05.md

 * Photographs are best saved as JPEGs; illustrations or logos that use flat colors are better saved as GIFs.
 ## Chapter 11: “Color”
-* Color not only brings your s XX ite to life, but also helps convey the mood and evokes reactions.
+* Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 * There are three ways to specify colors in CSS:
 RGB values, hex codes, and color names.